Wanglaoji Herbal Drink: Blending Tradition With Global Innovation

 Currently, Wanglaoji has registered trademarks and sells its products in over 100 countries, with a sales network that covers over ten million retail outlets worldwide.
 Its presence in the Chinese-American market has reached 90%, and it is available on online platforms like Amazon and in local popular retailers like Costco.
 In 2018, the Wanglaoji Herbal Tea Museum was inaugurated in New York, and shortly afterward, another museum on Fifth Avenue in New York City was finalized and opened to the public.
 Wanglaoji plans to build herbal tea museums in 56 cities worldwide, sharing the rich history of herbal tea culture with different parts of the world and spreading the auspicious culture globally.

 In today's market, consumers prioritize ingredients, nutritional benefits, flavor, and texture when selecting drinks.
 Wanglaoji, a brand with a history of over a century, closely observes the preferences of consumers worldwide and continuously innovates in response to market changes.
 When it comes to product development and innovation, Wanglaoji is committed to the trend of healthy and natural plant drinks, actively expanding its product matrix.
-It has introduced 18 different types of herbal drinks, including sugar-free herbal drink, sparkling herbal drink, and even durian flavored herbal drink, providing consumers worldwide with more options for healthy drinks and rejuvenating the conventional image of heritage brands to draw the interest of younger generations.
+It has introduced 18 different types of herbal drinks, including sugar-free herbal drinks, sparkling herbal drinks, and even durian-flavored herbal drinks, providing consumers worldwide with more options for healthy drinks and rejuvenating the conventional image of heritage brands to draw the interest of younger generations.

 Legal Disclaimer: